 How did they build this thing without metal tools?

-In the afternoon, time permitting, you can visit the fascinating Qenqo.
-This ‘waca’ contains some of the finest examples of Inca carvings in the area.
+With Cusco now in our sights, visit the fascinating Qenqo.
+This waca contains some of the finest examples of Inca carvings in-situ.
 The eroded limestone fissures have been artfully carved into zig-zag channels (from where Qenqo derives its name), pumas, condors, snakes and houses.
-Bountiful mummy niches in the caves, an amphitheater and the central phallic column all add to the mystery of its multi-functional use.
+Bountiful Mummy Niches in the caves, an amphitheatre and the central phallic column all add to the mystery of its multi-functional use.

 - Casa Andina Private Collection (or similiar)